Hritikd/adaption-kanglish-care-seed/README.md

 I'm Hritik Datta, based in Bengaluru.
 I lead product at [Pre6.ai](https://pre6.ai), where we build application-layer AI software for manufacturers (backed by Peak XV and General Catalyst).

-This work was started as part of an application to the Adaption Ambassadors program and will continue regardless of the outcome — the gap it addresses is real either way.
+This work was started as part of an application to the Adaption Ambassadors program.

 If you want to use this seed, extend it to a language or vertical it doesn't yet cover, or talk about code-mixed Indic data work generally: open an issue, or reach me on LinkedIn.